BrianZeller/Data-Transfer/README.md

 ### Usage
 Transfers the Innovation Advisor Profile Survey data in a CSV file exported from Qualtrics into the Insightly Contacts database.

+### Warning
+There needs to be .txt file with the API key, on one line, in the same folder as the .exe file

 ### How-to-Use
 1. Run prototype.py
 2. Select time range of data to transfer: